New Year Wishes

 January 3, 2020

-I’m writing this three days later than intended, partly because it wouldn’t have been wise to mix my words with a bottle of Baileys, (perish the thought) and partly because today – on J.R.R.
-Tolkien’s twelfty-eighth (128th) birthday – it felt like a fitting time to mark the beginning of my writing year.
+I’m writing this three days later than intended, partly because it wouldn’t have been wise to mix my words with Baileys liqueur, and partly because today – on J.R.R.
+Tolkien’s twelfty-eighth birthday – it felt like a fitting time to mark the beginning of my writing year.

-This auspicious occasion would have no doubt passed me by altogether if my thoughtful other half hadn’t bought me this fab calendar, illustrated by the great Alan Lee.
-The moment I opened it I had a warm tingly feeling that 2020 was going to be a breakthrough year for me.
-Or as I’ve chosen to name it – my Phoenix year.
+This auspicious day would probably flown straight over my head, (sorry Professor) if my thoughtful other half hadn’t bought me this fab calendar, illustrated by the great Alan Lee.
+It was possibly just the fizz talking, but the moment I opened it on Christmas morning I had a warm tingly feeling in my bones that 2020 was going to be a breakthrough year for me.
+Or, as I’ve chosen to name it: my Phoenix year.

 Shut up 2019 Wendy.
 I’m no longer a slave to your negative thinking.
 I know, I know, I made the same promise to myself in my 2019 New Year’s post, but this year will be different.
 I’m different.